 - Translational studies including bone metastasis of breast cancer cells, bisphosphonates associated osteonecrosis of the jaws and osseointegration of dental implants.

 Using BSP as a unique marker and parameter, we have studied the cell differentiation in bone repair and regeneration.
-Calvarial and femoral bones as well as periodontal alveolar bone have been used in this tissue-engineering project in which both gene-therapy and cell-based in vivo methods have been applied.
-The migration, differentiation and function of bone marrow stem cells from BSP transgenic mice have been studied in periodontal regeneration.
-We have also first subcloned, sequenced and characterized hamster BSP gene and reported the BSP expression in cancer model.
+Calvarial and femoral bones, as well as periodontal alveolar bone, have been used in this tissue-engineering project in which both gene-therapy and cell-based in vivo methods have been applied.
+The migration, differentiation, and function of bone marrow stem cells from BSP transgenic mice have been studied in periodontal regeneration.
+We have also first subcloned, sequenced and characterized hamster BSP gene and reported the BSP expression in the cancer model.

 The tools and methods we routinely employ in our lab include Northern, Southern, Western and in situ hybridizations, transgenic animal model, animal surgery and experimental pathology, tumorigenesis, histology, immunohistochemistry, luciferase assays, PCR, DNA and viral construction, cell and tissue cultures.